 The potential for transmission of infection must be assessed at the patient’s entry to the care area.
 If hospitalised or in a care home setting this should be continuously reviewed throughout the stay/period of care.
 The assessment should influence placement decisions in accordance with clinical/care need(s).

-Patients who may present a cross-infection risk in any setting includes those:
+Patients who may present a cross-infection risk in any setting includes but is not limited to those:

 Isolation facilities should be prioritised depending on the known/suspected infectious agent (refer to Aide Memoire - Appendix 11).
 All patient placement decisions and assessment of infection risk (including isolation requirements) must be clearly documented in the patient notes.

-Staff cohorting; consider assigning a dedicated team of care staff to care for patients in isolation/cohort rooms/areas as an additional infection control measure during outbreaks/incidents.
-This can only be implemented if there are sufficient levels of staff available (so as not to have a negative impact on non-affected patients’ care).
+Consider assigning a dedicated team of care staff to care for patients in isolation/cohort rooms/areas as an additional infection control measure during outbreaks/incidents.
+This can only be implemented through planning of staff rotas if there are sufficient levels of staff available to ensure consistency in staff allocation (so as not to have a negative impact on non-affected patients’ care).

 Individual patient risk factors should be considered, for example there may be prolonged shedding of certain microorganisms in immunocompromised patients).
 Clinical and molecular tests to show the absence of microorganisms may be considered in the decision to discontinue isolation and can reduce isolation times.
 The clinical judgement and expertise of the staff involved in a patient’s management and the Infection Prevention and Control Team (IPCT) or Health Protection Team (HPT) should be sought on decisions regarding isolation discontinuation.